avichapman/feature-magnitude-regularization/README.md

 - dataset_files_dir: Path to the dataset files
 - dataset_list_dir: Path to the dataset lists
 - configs_path: Path to the configuration data file.
-- config_index: One-based index into the configuration table.
+- config_index: One-based index into the table in the configuration data file.
 - config_count: Number of configs to run at once.
 - config_skip: Skip the first X configs in the selected range
 - use_thorough_test: If provided, test on ten augmentations.